AusSRC/casda_mosaic_cutouts/README.md

 # CASDA mosaic cutout tool

-Code for producing mosaics of target sources.
-Uses CASDA for generating the cutouts and linmos for mosaicking the outputs.
+Code for producing a mosaic of various cutout targets.
+Retrieves cutouts using CASDA and uses linmos for mosaicking the outputs.

 * Download cutouts from CASDA
 * Generate linmos config
 * Run linmos (subprocess call)

 This code can be run locally on a laptop with Docker installed (only tested with MacOS) or on a Slurm HPC system.

+**WARNING**: this code takes a long time (a few hours) to run due to the slow CASDA cutout generation process.
+Create the smallest possible cutout to minimise staging times.

 ## Help